Skip to main content

 Fredericton

 NATIONAL HISTORIC SITEWith its spire rising almost 61 m (200 ft.) toward the sky, Christ Church Cathedral dominates the Fredericton skyline.
 This magnificent example of Gothic-revival architecture stands proudly overlooking the St. John River.
-This Anglican cathedral was built more than 150 years ago and was consecrated on August 11, 1853.
-It was the first new cathedral foundation on British soil since the Norman Conquest of 1066.
+This Anglican cathedral was consecrated in 1853.
 Today you can take a guided tour of this magnificent cathedral and view the many art and architectural treasures within its historic walls.
+Guided tours are available in July and August.

 City of Bathurst